thruthesky/fireflutter/README.md

 # Installation

-Please follow the instructions below to install the fireflutter.
-If you want to clone(fork) and build your app while updating the fireflutter, then see the [Developer](#developer) section.
+Please follow the instructions below to install the fireflutter into your app.

+## Create a Firebase

+If you have your own firebase project, then you can use that.
+If you don't have one, create one first.

 ## Install the easy extension

-I built a firebase extension for the easy management on firebase.
+We built a firebase extension for the easy management on firebase.
 Fireflutter is using this extension.
 Install the [latest version of easy-extension](https://github.com/thruthesky/easy-extension).

 ## Install cloud functions